Record the sale of goods to businesses based outside the UK

 Creating an invoice

-If you’re creating an invoice instead of explaining a bank transaction, navigate to the ‘Work’ tab at the top of the screen and select ‘Invoicing’ from the drop-down menu.
+Navigate to the ‘Work’ tab at the top of the screen and select ‘Invoicing’ from the drop-down menu.

-Select ‘Add New Invoice’.
+Select ‘Add new invoice’.

-Complete the relevant details for the invoice and select 'More Options' to expand the section and choose the relevant VAT option.
+Complete the relevant details for the invoice and select 'More options' to expand the section and choose the relevant VAT option.
 If your business is based in England, Scotland or Wales, and you’re supplying goods to any country outside the UK, select ‘UK VAT Rates’.

 If your business is based in Northern Ireland and you’re supplying goods to a customer based in an EU country, select ‘EC Goods’, otherwise select ‘UK VAT Rates'.
 Please note that you won’t see these options if the invoice is dated before 1st January 2021.